techidaily/site-ios-unlock/source/_posts/in-2024-iphone-is-disabled-here-is-the-way-to-unlock-disabled-apple-iphone-12-mini-by-drfone-ios.md

 We all can relate that unlocking an iPhone on Face ID while wearing a face mask in a pandemic era is annoying.
 That's why Apple introduced a new feature of unlocking the Apple iPhone 12 mini Face ID with a mask on to help individuals who rely entirely on Face ID.
 Find out about enabling this feature to easily unlock your Apple iPhone 12 mini Face ID while wearing a mask.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/oeSN3u4fO9M?si=Ua3Hzcil6u6akDgY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## How To Unlock Apple iPhone 12 mini Without Swiping Up?
 6 Ways

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jvwX82j3ci0?si=gAWoovjXgs3m1d7S" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 1: What’s Swipe Up To Unlock on iPhone?